We offer a wide variety of fact sheets on women's health topics

 Female circumcision - African Women’s Clinic

-The African Women's Clinic is a nurse-led clinic staffed by women’s health nurses experienced in providing care for women who have experienced female circumcision or traditional cutting.
-This fact sheet explains what to expect if you are attending this clinic.
+The African Women’s Clinic is run by nurses/midwives experienced in caring for people who have had female circumcision or traditional cutting.
+This fact sheet explains what to expect if you're attending this clinic.

 -

-Female circumcision - African Women’s Clinic: cream application
+Female circumcision - African Women’s Clinic: Applying anaesthetic cream before your procedure

 -